JPRuskin/chocolatey-docs/input/en-us/guides/create/create-msi-package.md

 Install-ChocolateyPackage @InstallArgs
 ```

-> ::Note:: If you hadn't seen it before, `$env:ChocolateyPackageName` is a variable set within Chocolatey scripts to the name of the current package.
+> :choco-info: If you hadn't seen it before, `$env:ChocolateyPackageName` is a variable set within Chocolatey scripts to the name of the current package.

 Of course, in a real-world package you would also want to add arguments to ensure the software installed silently, 64-bit install media (if available), and checksums to ensure that the URL you downloaded matched with your expectations (if you weren't going to host the installation media within the package).